 In what kind of container are the cremated remains returned?

-The cremated remains are placed in a basic container at no charge to you.
-Or they may be placed in the urn of your choice from our large selection of urns available for purchase.
+They may be placed in the urn of your choice from our large selection of urns available for purchase.

 Are all the cremated remains returned?